 - what can the Official Receiver make you do? looks at concerns about being told how to live your life – might you be made to move, stopped from changing jobs? etc The answers are almost all “no”.

-- is your pension safe in bankruptcy? this has got more complicated recently, but for most people the answer is still Yes.
+- is your pension safe in bankruptcy? for most people the answer is Yes your pension is safe.

 - is a new partner’s house safe if you go bankrupt? yes – find out the facts.